kagisearch/kagi-docs/docs/kagi/features/snaps.md

 <video src="./media/snaps.mp4" width="720" type="video/mp4" autoplay muted loop playsinline disablepictureinpicture />

 **Snaps** is an exclusive Kagi Search feature that allows you to easily limit search results to a specific website by using the `@` symbol followed by a short code for the site and then your search query.

 ## Example

-Typing `@r Doggo` will search for "Doggo" on Kagi but limit the results to Reddit (`r` is the short code for Reddit).
+Typing `@r headphones` will search for "headphones" but limit the results to reddit.com (`r` is the short code for Reddit).
 This allows you to quickly find relevant content on a specific site using Kagi's powerful index.

+Its relative, [Bangs](./bangs.md) feature, invoked by using "!r headphones", would redirect the user to reddit's internal search.

 ## How to Use Snaps